chainer/chainer/docs/source/tutorial/glance.rst

 Mushrooms -- tasty or deathly?
 ~~~~~~~~~~~~

 Let's take a look at a basic program of Chainer to see how it works.
-For a dataset, we'll work with the `edible vs. poisonous mushroom dataset <https://www.kaggle.com/uciml/mushroom-classification>`_, which has over 8,000 examples of mushrooms, labelled by 22 categories including odor, cap color, habitat, etc.
+For a dataset, we'll work with `Kaggle's edible vs. poisonous mushroom dataset <https://www.kaggle.com/uciml/mushroom-classification>`_, which has over 8,000 examples of mushrooms, labelled by 22 categories including odor, cap color, habitat, etc.

 How will Chainer learn which mushrooms are edible and which mushrooms will kill you?
 Let's see!